HavaShabtai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##"activity: activity name
 ##subject: there are 30 peojects.
-##other varibles variables
+##other varibles variables(ALL UNIT ARE IN HZ)

-###These signals were used to estimate variables of the feature vector for each pattern:
+These signals were used to estimate variables of the feature vector for each pattern:
-###'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.ALL UNIT ARE IN HZ
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.ALL UNIT ARE IN HZ

-*tBodyAcc-XYZ
+* tBodyAcc-XYZ
-*tGravityAcc-XYZ
+* tGravityAcc-XYZ
-*tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-*tBodyGyro-XYZ
+* tBodyGyro-XYZ
-*tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-*tBodyAccMag
+* tBodyAccMag
-*tGravityAccMag
+* tGravityAccMag
-*tBodyAccJerkMag
+* tBodyAccJerkMag
-*tBodyGyroMag
+* tBodyGyroMag
-*tBodyGyroJerkMag
+* tBodyGyroJerkMag
-*fBodyAcc-XYZ
+* fBodyAcc-XYZ
-*fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-*fBodyGyro-XYZ
+* fBodyGyro-XYZ
-*fBodyAccMag
+* fBodyAccMag
-*fBodyAccJerkMag
+* fBodyAccJerkMag
-*fBodyGyroMag
+* fBodyGyroMag
-*fBodyGyroJerkMag
+* fBodyGyroJerkMag

-###The set of variables that were estimated from these signals are:
+The set of variables that were estimated from these signals are:

 *mean(): Mean value
 *std(): Standard deviation